marbe36/Add-search-engine-to-Firefox/README.md

-# Add additional search engine to Firefox
+# Add additional search engines to Firefox
 Add additional search engines to Firefox on desktop and mobile.
 Optionaly you also set them as default search engine.

 Supported Search Engines: